How to Survive the Winter Slump: 3 Quick Marketing Tips for Restaurants

 Establish who your regulars are and flag them as good people to market to during the winter.

-A great way to collect this kind of data is to run a gamified promotion.
-Gamified promotions collect all kinds of data, from basic information like names and emails to individual dining preferences.
+A great way to collect this kind of data is to run a game-based promotion.
+Game-based promotions collect all kinds of data, from basic information like names and emails to individual dining preferences.
 This information is instrumental for targeting and personalizing your marketing initiatives.

 Appeal to Loyalty Members During Off Season

-If you’ve prepared well by running gamified promotions and developing customer profiles, your loyalty program should be full of engaged customers once winter arrives.
+If you’ve prepared well by running game-based promotions and developing customer profiles, your loyalty program should be full of engaged customers once winter arrives.

 During off season, market specifically to your loyalty members.
 They are more likely to brave the cold and come to your restaurant since they’re already invested emotionally with your brand.
 Plus they’ll spend more (2).